Sexual Health Educator

 Respected by the media as a sexual health expert, Saleema has appeared as a regular guest on CTV News, Global News, CBC News, CBC Radio, CKNW Radio, Shaw TV, CityTV Breakfast Television, CTV Morning Live, and also appeared in CBC’s Passionate Eye documentary Secrets and CBC Doc Zone documentary Sext Up Kids.
 Saleema has been featured in Canadian Living, Chatelaine and Today’s Parent magazines along with several other national publications, and is the recipient of the Options for Sexual Health’s Educator of the Year Award.
 In 2011, Saleema also received the YWCA Vancouver’s Women of Distinction Connecting the Community Award and in 2016 was appointed to the Order of British Columbia.
 Her book for parents, Talk Sex Today, was released in September 2016.

-Our senior educator, Brandy, has been a member of the Saleema Noon Sexual Health Educators team for more than ten years and involved in the field of sexual health education for over twenty.
-After completing her BA in sociology and women’s studies at the University of Alberta, Brandy went on to volunteer at the University of British Columbia Sexual Assault Support Centre in public awareness and education upon starting her PhD at UBC.
-At the same time, Brandy became an OPT Certified Sexual Health Educator (2006).
+Our senior educator, Brandy, has been a member of the Saleema Noon Sexual Health Educators team for more than fifteen years and involved in the field of sexual health education for over twenty five.
+While completing her BA in sociology and women’s studies at the University of Alberta, Brandy volunteered at the University of Alberta’s, and then the University of British Columbia’s, Sexual Assault Support Centres in peer counselling, public awareness and education.
+While completing her PhD at UBC, Brandy became an OPT Certified Sexual Health Educator (2006).
 Receiving her Ph.D. in sociology (specializing in sexuality) in 2009, Brandy has extensive experience teaching sexuality at the university level.
-She now focuses her attention on the elementary, middle and high school settings and loves teaching “Body Science” to children, teens and parents in a way that is fun, comfortable and meaningful.
-When not in the classroom, Brandy is a yogaholic and loves reading, especially the Harry Potter series.
+She now shares her expertise in the elementary setting and loves teaching “Body Science” to children and parents in a way that is fun, comfortable and meaningful.
+When not in the classroom, Brandy is a yoga and paddle-holic.
 All this, AND she throws a mean fastball!

 Tara Moon completed her degree in Human Relations with a minor in Chinese Language.
 Through her studies, she gained a passion for empowering others through knowledge and confidence.
 In 2018 she graduated from the Sexual Health Educator Certification Program with Options for Sexual Health, and since then has been facilitating sexual health workshops for various community groups.